nguyensjsu/sp22-202-the-architects/README.md

       - Collaborate with the team on integrating all the individual components of the game with a focus on minimizing the scope of modifications done as needed.
       - Aided the team members in the class design for their respective components.

+- Devansh Modi
+   - What I did:
+      - N/A
+   - What I plan to do next:
+      - N/A
+   - Blockers:
+      - N/A
+   - XP Value:
+      - N/A

+- Hanyu Hu
+   - What I did:
+      - N/A
+   - What I plan to do next:
+      - N/A
+   - Blockers:
+      - N/A
+   - XP Value:
+      - N/A

+- Paramjot Singh
+   - What I did:
+      - N/A
+   - What I plan to do next:
+      - N/A
+   - Blockers:
+      - N/A
+   - XP Value:
+      - N/A

+- Waqas Kureshy
+   - What I did:
+      - N/A
+   - What I plan to do next:
+      - N/A
+   - Blockers:
+      - N/A
+   - XP Value:
+      - N/A